LOOSE-LIPS/loose-lips-2.0/src/routes/blog/dnb-fix-028-cia-limited-016/index.md

 banner:
   - imported/dnb-fix-028-cia-limited-016/image1244.jpeg
 description: >-
-  Total Science&#39;s Bristol Based imprint; CIA, are back once again with the ill behaviour.
+  Total Science's Bristol Based imprint; CIA, are back once again with the ill behaviour.
 CIA Limited 016 is a heavy release featuring 2 massive tunes updated into 2 raucous remixes.
 Be Warned; this 2 track cut of pure rollage, is a serious security threat to your ears.
-Side A is ironically named &lsquo;Lightweight&rsquo;.
-Don&rsquo;t be [...]Read More...
+Side A is ironically named ‘Lightweight’.
+Don’t be [...]Read More...
 published: true
 tags: feature
 featured: false